bluesky-social/atproto/packages/oauth/oauth-client-browser/README.md

 authentication flow will be initiated from.
 This means that the user must provide one of the following information:

-- The user's ATPROTO handle
+- The user's handle
-- The user's ATPROTO DID
+- The user's DID
 - A PDS/Entryway URL

 Using that information, the OAuthClient will resolve all the needed information